How to push logs Observability

 Section titled “fluent-bit deployment example”Deploy following files to your application cluster in a different namespace:

-- create a namespace
+- Create a namespace

 namespace.yaml

-kind: NamespaceapiVersion: v1metadata: name: kube-logging- create a serviceaccount
+kind: NamespaceapiVersion: v1metadata: name: kube-logging- Create a serviceaccount

 service-account.yaml

-apiVersion: v1kind: ServiceAccountmetadata: name: fluent-bit namespace: kube-logging- create a cluster role
+apiVersion: v1kind: ServiceAccountmetadata: name: fluent-bit namespace: kube-logging- Create a cluster role

 role.yaml

-apiVersion: rbac.authorization.k8s.io/v1kind: ClusterRolemetadata: name: fluent-bit-readrules:- apiGroups: [""] resources: - namespaces - pods verbs: ["get", "list", "watch"]- create a role binding
+apiVersion: rbac.authorization.k8s.io/v1kind: ClusterRolemetadata: name: fluent-bit-readrules:- apiGroups: [""] resources: - namespaces - pods verbs: ["get", "list", "watch"]- Create a role binding

 role-binding.yaml

-apiVersion: rbac.authorization.k8s.io/v1kind: ClusterRoleBindingmetadata: name: fluent-bit-readroleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: fluent-bit-readsubjects:- kind: ServiceAccount name: fluent-bit namespace: kube-logging- create fluent-bit daemonset
+apiVersion: rbac.authorization.k8s.io/v1kind: ClusterRoleBindingmetadata: name: fluent-bit-readroleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: fluent-bit-readsubjects:- kind: ServiceAccount name: fluent-bit namespace: kube-logging- Create a service account with following steps:

-- open https://portal.stackit.cloud/,
+- open https://portal.stackit.cloud/

-- select a project,
+- select a project

-- open Services in section Overview,
+- open Services in section Overview

-- if necessary, create an Observability service,
+- if necessary, create an Observability service

-- klick on instance name,
+- click on instance name

-- name this credentials,
+- name this credentials

-- save credentials using button copy JSON,
+- save credentials using button copy JSON

 You need to customize following fields in OUTPUT section of fluent-bit.conf of configmap.yaml file: